Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Conclusions

 Although the current work focuses on NFH brushes at pH 2.4, our theory can be straightforwardly generalized to brushes with any amino acid sequence, which facilitates the study of the effect of genetic and chemical modifications, such as phosphorylation.
-Our theory can also incorporate an explicit treatment of local proton concentration, which is particularly important at high pH.
+Our theory can also incorporate an explicit treatment of local proton concentration.
+The current work focuses on the comparison with experimental data measured at low pH (pH = 2.4).
+Under this condition of high proton concentration, the difference between the local and bulk proton concentrations can be neglected.
+However, at high pH, the local proton concentration can be significantly different from the bulk value, which necessitates an explicit treatment of local proton exchange \cite{balzer_electroresponse_2023}.
+This treatment is important to accurately capture the response of brushes to external pH stimuli, particularly for proteins consisting of weak acid/base residues.
 We can also apply the theory to model brushes comprised of a mixture of different proteins to better represent neurofilaments.
 Lastly, the calculation can be performed at high dimensions to investigate brush patterning parallel to the substrate and interactions between two cylindrical brushes.
 Our theory provides a high-throughput computational platform which bridges the chemical structure of protein brushes and their morphological, scattering, and mechanical responses.
 This is important for the fundamental understanding of neurofilaments in axonal physiology, which plays a key role in the rational design of both stimuli-sensitive biomaterials and therapies for neurodegenerative diseases.

 \begin{acknowledgement} This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 2146752 to TJY and EAD.
 This research used the computational resource provided by the Kenneth S. Pitzer Center for Theoretical Chemistry.
 The work was also supported by NIH R01GM122375 to SK. \end{acknowledgement}